mar10/yabs/docs/sphinx/ug_tutorial.md

      then `--inc postrelease` will **not** tag:<br>
      `v1.2.3-a1` &#x21d2; `v1.2.3-a1`

-     Reason: we assume that `1.2.3` is already released and follwoing workflow steps will tag and release `v1.2.3-a1` (which does not yet exist).
+     Reason: we assume that `1.2.3` is already released and following workflow steps will tag and release `v1.2.3-a1` (which does not yet exist).
      Otherwise `...-a2` would be released, leaving a gap in the tag sequence.